-Applicants must register in PAMS to submit letters of intent and pre-applications, to view merit reviewer comments, or to take a number of post-award actions.
+Applicants must register in the Portfolio Analysis and Management System (PAMS) to submit letters of intent and pre-applications, to view merit reviewer comments, or to take a number of post-award actions.

 C. Administrative and National Policy Requirements

 1. Administrative Requirements